Chapter 1 : Cinnamon Hearts

 He gave her a tight squeeze before he let her go, gently removing the ring from her hand as he watched her eyes sparkle with happy tears, the best kind of tears.
 The diamond twinkled in the light again as he slipped the ring onto her finger, blinking away the tears gathering in his own eyes.
 They both sat in silence for a moment, both minds coming to terms with what had just taken place, before Harry jumped up from his seat with a great shout of laughter, seizing Hermione around the waist as he went and swinging her around as she laughed as well.
 Harry set her down again after a few turns, trying to avoid making her dizzy, and the two stood with their arms around each other, more of those happy tears falling from both sets of eyes as their laughter dwindled to soft chuckles.

-, Harry thought, laughing and crying at the same time
+An odd feeling, Harry thought, laughing and crying at the same time.

 The two loosened their grips on each other and sat back down, both smiling broadly and wiping the tears from their cheeks.

 "God, Harry…" Hermione breathed, looking at the ring on her finger.
 She chuckled softly again.
 "I guess this is what you were nervous about, huh?" she asked, picking up the little box again and holding a few candies out to Harry, who opened his palm for them.